These days when money is scarce, it is of utmost importance that we all understand the difference between needs and wants.

 So how do you differentiate between between the two.

 1. Needs Are Must Haves While Needs Are Things You can Do Without

 To put it in simple terms a need is something you cannot afford not to have if you are to survive in this world.
 Needs include things like food, rent, etc. No one can survive without food or have a healthy life without proper and nutritious food.

 Food and accommodation are must-haves for anybody and should be on the list of needs in any classification.
 I should, however, add that the classification is more of a personal decision as someone’s needs are sometimes someone’s wants.

 Most people in the western world may look at things such as electricity as needs while someone living in the poorest parts of the world with little to no electricity access will treat this as a need.

-The classification between a need and a want is not set in stone.
-It depends on situation of each individual.
-For instance a billionaire like Bill Gates may my wants as needs.
+The classification between wants and needs is not set in stone.
+It depends on the situation of each individual.
+For instance, a billionaire like Bill Gates may my wants as needs.
 He may for example look at owning a private jet as a necessity or need whereas it is only a dream for me.

-As I have pointed out earlier it is not enough to know the difference between a need and a want unless it does not benefit you in your personal financial planning.
+As I have pointed out earlier it is not enough to differentiate between wants and needs if it does not benefit you in your personal financial planning.

 This is where Senator Warren’s 50/30/20 budgeting rule comes in handy as it proposes another way of classifying wants and needs.